SmileiPIC/TP-M2-GI/doc/source/exercises.rst

 .. figure:: _static/Schema_Simulation_2.png
   :width: 15cm

-  Simulation Setup at the start of the simulation(s) in this Section (not in scale).
+  Simulation Setup at the start of the simulation(s) in this Section (not to scale).

 .. _exercise7:
 .. admonition:: Exercise 7